Stone Mountain, Georgia

 Stone Mountain is a city in DeKalb County, Georgia, United States.
-The population was 6,703 according to the 2020 US Census.
+The population was 6,703 as of 2020.
 Stone Mountain is in the eastern part of DeKalb County and is a suburb of Atlanta that encompasses nearly 1.7 square miles.
-It lies near and touches the western base of the geological formation Stone Mountain.
+It lies near and touches the western base of the geological formation of the same name.
 Locals often call the city "Stone Mountain Village" to distinguish it from the larger unincorporated area traditionally considered Stone Mountain and Stone Mountain Park.

 History

-Stone Mountain's history began long before European settlers and the Creek Indians before them.
-Evidence of numerous earlier Native American tribes, including mound builders, has been found in the area.
+Stone Mountain's history traces back to before the time of European settlement, with local burial mounds dating back hundreds of years built by the ancestors of the historical Muskogee Creek nation who first met the settlers in the early colonial period.

 The Treaty of Indian Springs in 1821 opened a large swath of Georgia for settlement by non-Native Americans on former Creek Indian land, including present-day Stone Mountain Village.
 In 1822, the area that now makes up the city was made a part of the newly formed DeKalb County.